puzzle/kubernetes-techlab/labs/02_cli.md

 In this we will install and configure the `kubectl` client to be able to practice on further tasks in the following techlabs.

-**Note:** With GKE you can use the browser based shell named "Cloud Shell".
-If you are not interested in the installation of `kubectl` and `gcloud` themselves later on, you can skip this lab.
-You can continue with the login from [Lab 3](03_first_steps.md) and click afterwards the "Cloud Shell" button on the top right in the GKE frontend.
+**Note:** In Rancher you can use `kubectl` directly within your Browser.
+As soon as you are loggend in Rancher WebGUI, click on "Launch kubectl" and you get a Console with kubectl.

 ## Command Line Interface